rajnandan1/kener/docs.md

 ## Custom Deployment
 Kener should be run using `prod.js` script.
-It needs minimum two environment variables `PUBLIC_KENER_FOLDER=./build/client/kener` and `tz=UTC`.
+It needs minimum two environment variables
+- `PUBLIC_KENER_FOLDER=./build/client/kener`
+- `tz=UTC`
 We recommend not to change these variables
 It also needs to yaml files to work
 - site.yaml
 - monitors.yaml